What is resentment in marriage?

-So far we've talked about discussing your feelings using the floor method or an alternative conflict resolution skill so you can get it out.
+So far we've talked about discussing your feelings using the reunite tool so you can express it constructively.
 It's always better out than in as long as it's constructive and not destructive.
 And then we talked about the compassion chart and all the steps involved in it.
 The third piece to healing from resentment in your marriage is experiencing emotionally corrective experiences.
-And what that means is ideally your partner is taking ownership for what they've done and is starting to do the opposite.
-And the more they do that, the more they do the opposite of the behavior that was hurting you the more the pain from the past will start to disappear.
+Think back to my resentment definition in the beginning of the article.
+How could your partner right the wrong?
+Ideally your partner is taking ownership for what they've done and is starting to do the opposite.
+And the more they do the opposite of the behavior that hurt you, the more the pain from the past will start to disappear.
 That's called an emotionally corrective experience.
 So the more they do the right thing, the more you will eventually start forgetting all the times they did the wrong thing.

-So consider using these three steps because if you have resentment in your marriage, it is going to divide and conquer you.
-It's going to break apart your relationship and keep you separated.
-So you have to be tracking your heart.
-Do you have resentment?
-If so, what's causing it?
-Consider these three steps to help you work through it.
+If you have resentment in marriage, it is going to divide and conquer you.
+If you're wondering what is resentment then you probably have it.
+Resentment will break apart your relationship and keep you separated.
+You have to be tracking your heart.
+What's your resentment definition?
+What's causing your resentment?
+Use the three steps covered in this article to work through it.

 Receive my FREE PDF on 4 Steps To Better Communication.
 Click here to get it!